 In Nepal, the recently approved Constitution provided a key opportunity for Habitat for Humanity to advocate for land access for shelter.
 The new law established that safe land and safe housing are fundamental rights of every Nepalese citizen, and it generated a process of formulation of new policies, guidelines and laws on many topics at the national level, with impact at provincial and local levels.
 At the time, while most organizations were advocating for land rights in general, very few organizations were advocating specifically for land access for housing.
 As Habitat Nepal's program operation manager put it: "This is the right time to influence the government, to convince the community people to raise their voice and influence government to formulate the policies in the favor of the most vulnerable communities."
-Habitat Nepal started to advocate for "safe land for safer housing" at the federal level, where the policies and guidelines are implemented.
+Habitat Nepal started to advocate for "safe land for safer housing" at the federal level, where the policies and guidelines are formulated, and at the local level, where the policies and guidelines are implemented.